ceddl/ceddl-website-and-spec/content/blog/2022-10-03-our-new-website-is-here.md

 author: Roland Broekema
 title: Our New Website is here!
 date: 2022-10-03
-description : "This update if fully responsive has many new way of making contact, providing you with live demo, the latest news as well as keeping you up to date on our range of consultancy services, partnership options."
+description : "This essential update has many new ways of making contact, providing you with a in-page demo, the latest news as well as keeping you up to date on our range of consultancy services and partnership options."
 image: "/img/og.png"
 author: "Roland Broekema"
 keywords: [blog, news]